m1hlm178/GO-JEK/readme.md

 ## Tutorial Use

-1. Clone out source to your server or pc.
+1. Clone my git source to your server or pc.
 2. Root Localhost for visitor public and localhost/login is for Admin Panel.

 ## Contributing